timeplus-io/docs/docs/destination.md

 * Topic name: either an existing topic or specify the new topic name for Timeplus to create.
 * Authentication

-Please refer to the [Kafka source](ingestion#kafka) for explaination of the parameters.
+Please refer to the [Kafka source](ingestion#kafka) for details of the parameters.
 You can send data to Confluent Cloud, Confluent Platform, or custom managed Apache Kafka.
 The events will be encoded as JSON documents.

 ## Send Data to Snowflake{#snowflake}